Paouky/paouky-docs/docs/technical/chain-data/state-and-pruning.md

 The full validation of the chain state requires that:

-* All kernel signatures verify against their public keys (excess commitments)
+* All kernel signatures verify against their public keys (excess commitments).
-* The sum of all UTXO commitments minus the supply is a valid public key (can be used to sign the empty string)
+* The sum of all UTXO commitments minus the supply is a valid public key.
-* The sum of all kernel public keys equals the above public key (sum of UTXO commitments minus supply)
+* The sum of all kernel public keys equals the above public key (sum of UTXO commitments minus supply).
-* The root hashes of the UTXO PMMR, the range proofs PMMR and the kernels MMR match a block header with a valid proof of work chain
+* The root hashes of the UTXO PMMR, the range proofs PMMR and the kernels MMR match a block header with a valid proof of work chain.
-* All range proofs are valid
+* All range proofs are valid.